bp82125/TheBookery-Client/README.md

 # The Bookery (Client)

+> This project is the final assignment for the CT449 Web Application Development course.

 The Bookery is an online platform designed to streamline library management and improve the user experience for borrowing books.
 This repository contains the frontend codebase for the system.

 Check out: [The Bookery (Server)](https://github.com/bp82125/TheBookery-Server)